Custom logs in Log Analytics

 Log searches with custom log records

-Records from custom logs are stored in the OMS repository just like records from any other data source.
+Records from custom logs are stored in the Log Analytics workspace just like records from any other data source.
 They will have a type matching the name that you provide when you define the log, so you can use the Type property in your search to retrieve records collected from a specific log.

 The following table provides different examples of log searches that retrieve records from custom logs.

 |MyApp_CL||All events from a custom log named MyApp_CL.|

 |MyApp_CL | where Severity_CF=="error"||All events from a custom log named MyApp_CL with a value of error in a custom field named Severity_CF.|